rizett/O2N2_NCP/README.md

 - scripts required to run the other scripts listed above

 Refer to the following publications for details:
 Izett, R.I. & Tortell, P.D.
-In Prep. ΔO2/N2' as a tracer of mixed layer net community production: Theoretical considerations and proof-of-concept.
+In review. ΔO2/N2' as a tracer of mixed layer net community production: Theoretical considerations and proof-of-concept.

 Izett et al. In Prep.
 Evaluation of ΔO2/N2' as a tracer of mixed layer net community production: Field validation against ΔO2/Ar measurements in Subarctic Northeast Pacific and Canadian Arctic Ocean waters.